opencost/opencost-website/docs/csv-export.md

               value: "https://accountstorage.blob.core.windows.net/opencost/path/to/file.csv"
 ```

 Alternatively, access to the storage can be configured using workload identity.
 Check [this page](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) for more details.

+## Export Labels.

+- `EXPORT_CSV_LABELS_LIST` accept a comma-separated list of desired labels.
+For example `EXPORT_CSV_LABELS_LIST=app,team`.
+For each label a new column will be created in the CSV file.
+- `EXPORT_CSV_LABELS_ALL` accepts a boolean.
+If set to `true`, all available labels will be exported in a JSON format to `Labels` column.

 ## Disable Export Job